Graston Technique (Soft Tissue Mobilization)

 - Women’s Health (post-mastectomy and Caesarean scarring)

-Graston Technique® can be used to treat any movement system dysfunction that has a soft tissue component.
+Graston Technique® can help to treat any movement system dysfunction that has a soft tissue component.

 Graston Technique used by Michael Phelps available at JOI Rehab.
 Please give us a call to schedule an appointment, 904 858-7045.